TheOnesThatWereAbroad/PodcastSummarization/README.md

 While no ground truth summaries are provided in the dataset, the episode descriptions written by the podcast creators serve as proxies for summaries, and are used for training supervised models.

-Link to the dataset: [drive](https://liveunibo-my.sharepoint.com/:f:/g/personal/giuseppe_murro_studio_unibo_it/Eowox91DqfNDsoN3OfU1XfUB053DLhVCMn44CTsTJ-Okqg?e=jiReVZ)
+More info about how to have access to the dataset on [podcasts-no-audio-13GB folder](./podcasts-no-audio-13GB/README.md).

 ## Solution proposed
 In our solution an extractive module is developed to select salient chunks from the transcript, which serve as the input to an abstractive summarizer.
 The latter utilizes a BART model, that employs an encoder-decoder architecture.